Looking after our mental health during the pandemic and beyond

-More than two-thirds of adults in the UK (69%) have reported feeling somewhat or very worried about the effect Covid-19 is having on their life.
+More than two-thirds of adults in the UK (69%) have reported feeling somewhat or very worried about the effect Covid-19 has had on their life.
 The most common issues affecting wellbeing are worry about the future, feeling stressed or anxious and feeling bored.

-So, how can we protect our mental health during this time?
-Here are a few ideas to help us manage our anxiety and feelings of loneliness.
+So, how can we protect our mental health during this time and in the uncertain future?
+Here are a few ideas to help us manage.

 We all do it without giving it much attention – but when we really pay attention to our breathing, we begin to build resilience to stress, anxiety, and anger.
 Follow the link for a simple guide to mindful breathing .